-In order to open an existing KeyStore, click on Menu File > Open > Open KeyStore or use the default keyboard shortcut CTRL+O. A file chooser dialog box will be opened in order to select the desired KeyStore.
-The supported files have the following default extensions: .ks; .jks; .jce; .pl2; .pfx; .bks; .ubr; .keystore.
+In order to open an existing KeyStore, click on Menu File > Open > Open KeyStore or use the default keyboard shortcut CTRL+O. A file chooser dialog box will be opened in order to select the desired KeyStore file.
+The supported file extensions have the following default filters: cacerts; .ks; .jks; .jce; .p12; .pfx; .bks; .ubr; .keystore..
+An All Files filter is available, too.